Seokho0120/minimal-carousel/README.md

 ## Features

-- Responsive Design: Adapts seamlessly to various screen sizes.
 - Drag-and-Drop Navigation: Users can swipe images with mouse drag or touch gestures.
 - AutoPlay Functionality: Automatically transitions between images at specified intervals.
 - Customizable Navigation Buttons: Easily show or hide previous and next buttons.
-- Pagination Support: Visual indicators for the current image position.
+- Pagination: Visual indicators for the current image position.
 - Keyboard Navigation: Supports navigation using keyboard arrow keys.
 - Parallax Effect: Adds a depth effect to the images for a more engaging experience.
 - Scrollbar: Optional scrollbar for additional navigation feedback.
+- Customizable Transition Effects: Supports fade transitions and other customizable effects for image transitions.

 ## Installation